Port-de-Paix

 Port-de-Paix ([pɔʁ də pɛ]; Pòdepè or Pòdpè; meaning "Port of Peace") is a commune and the capital of the Nord-Ouest department of Haiti on the Atlantic coast.
 It has a population of 462,000 (2015 IHSI estimate).
 Port-de-Paix used to be a large exporter of bananas and coffee.

 Geography

-The city of Port-de-Paix located on a small coastal plain on the Atlantic coast of Hayti in the Tortuga Canal on the bank of Three-Rivers in an area marked by agricultural activities.
+The city of Port-de-Paix located on a small coastal plain on the Atlantic coast of Haiti in the Tortuga Canal on the bank of Three-Rivers in an area marked by agricultural activities.